Which Whole Earth Farms Grain Free Recipes Get

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the dried potato, peas and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, canola meal, flaxseed and dried yeast, this looks like the profile of a recipe containing a moderate amount of meat.

-Whole Earth Farms Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Whole Earth Farms Grain Free is a dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Whole Earth Farms Dog Food Recall History

-The following list (if present) includes all dog food recalls since 2009 directly related to Whole Earth Farms.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls related to Whole Earth Farms through August 2022.